ThePrimeagen/fem-algos/lessons/10-trees/C-heaps.md

 ### Some cool characteristics
 * It is self balancing
 * It can be used for priority
-* I personally think its one of the harder data structures to implement
+* Funnest data structure to implement, but easy to get wrong!

 <br/>
 <br/>